BioplatformsAustralia/bpaotu/README.md

   `docker compose -f docker-compose-build.yml build base dev`

 - Start all of the containers.
-Check comments in the `docker-compose.yml` file for ways to facilatate easier development.
+Check comments in the `docker-compose.yml` file for ways to facilitate easier development.
+Worth mentioning is the `.:/app` bind-mount for the runserver service so that the server restarts automatically with changed code during development.

   `docker compose up`